 Finally, in June 2022, Capital One also added access to Plaza Premium Lounges, opening the doors to dozens more lounges abroad and at home.
 The Plaza Premium name also includes Virgin Atlantic Clubhouse lounges in four U.S. airports like New York City (JFK) and Washington, D.C.-Dulles (IAD); several lounges at the Cancún (CUN) airport; and Avianca lounges throughout Colombia.
 Here’s the full list of new lounges.

-Here’s the kicker: Venture X cardholders can add up to four authorized users onto their card account at no additional cost.
+There's one more advantage: Venture X cardholders can add up to four authorized users onto their card account at no additional cost.
 And each authorized user will receive their own lounge membership allowing them to bring in up to two guests with them on each visit as well.

 With other top travel cards, adding authorized users to give them their own lounge access and other benefits costs $75 to $175 a year.
 Not so here.